 Pregnant me has indulged in a lot lately, and I’m not beating myself up for it.
 If you want to indulge, it’s fine as long as you set limits.
 I find that if I become too strict (no balance) I have a bigger tendency to fall off the wagon big-time.
 If you feel yourself struggling, allow yourself one drink or one dessert every now and then.
 It’s okay as long as you don’t over-do it.

-Your health and dedication should be celebrated.
+Your health and dedication should be celebrated with every non-scale victory.
 Acknowledge and celebrate your successful eating at an outing or party.
 Nothing feels so great as crushing a goal or sticking to a plan.
 If you need to, write down how you felt after eating healthy when surrounded by unhealthy options.
 Then ride that feeling of accomplishment until you smash your next goal!

 Related Reading: 15 Small Changes to Make if You’re Trying to Lose Weight